usdot-jpo-ode/wzdx/full-spec.md

 ### Road Event Feed Info

 This table contains information about road event datasets.
 For each record in the road_event_feed_info table, there must exist one or more related records in the [road_events](#road-events) table.
 The feed_info_id field acts as the foreign key in the road_event table.
 This table was formerly called WZDx Header Data.
+This table is required.
 #### Road Event Feed Info Table
 Field Name | Data Type | Description | Conformance | Notes
 ---------- | --------- | ---------------- | ----------- | -----